Bostonia is published in print three times a year and updated weekly on the web.

 Like many professors, Kathleen Morgan, a Sargent College professor and department of health science chair, expected to spend her summer engaged in research and revamping curricula for the upcoming academic year.
-Her plans changed when she got some surprising news: SAR Dean Gloria Waters had been appointed as vice president and associate provost for research, and Morgan was being asked to serve as interim dean.
+Her plans changed when she got some surprising news: SAR Dean Gloria Waters had been appointed vice president and associate provost for research, and Morgan was being asked to serve as interim dean.

 “Things moved very quickly,” Morgan says.
 “It wasn’t something I sought out, but it’s an exciting opportunity to try for a year.”